Minimum Graduate School Requirements

 The accumulation of more than 5 credits of N or F grades, regardless of GPA, is considered unsatisfactory.

-The master of arts (MA) degree requires second year level of proficiency in a second language as required for the bachelor of arts (BA) degree.
+The master of arts (MA) degree requires second year level of proficiency in a language other than English, as required for the bachelor of arts (BA) degree.
 Competency may be demonstrated by either a standardized test or with adequate undergraduate course work.

 Language competence must be demonstrated within the overall seven-year limit for completion of a master's degree.
 The student's major department may establish a higher level of proficiency.